 Cat Ba was heaven in terms of its food offerings.
 I made it a point to visit a new food joint for every meal.
 It may I sound like I’m exaggerating when I say this but not a single place disappointed.

 One fine meal consisted of a vegetarian pizza and cheesy French fries.
-Then followed spring rolls along with blueberry smoothie, that was irresistible even in the cold weather.
+Then followed spring rolls along with blueberry smoothie, which was irresistible even in the cold weather.

 Stalls in Cat Ba also sell some great, cheap desserts.
-One of my favorites was a pancake that most street vendors sell from around 7pm to 3am.
-The have way too many flavors and variety on offer, and you MUST try it.
+One of my favourites was a pancake that most street vendors sell from around 7 pm to 3 am.
+They have way too many flavours and variety on offer, and you MUST try it.

 General Pricing of Cafes at Cat Ba